andym388/andym388/README.md

 <b>⭐ Cooking Recipe Finder</b><br>
 Cooking Receipe Finder is a single-page web App that uses the <a href="https://spoonacular.com/food-api">Spoonacular API</a> to fetch Recipe data.<br>
+It can be deployed in GitHub and hosted as a static website using GitHub Page.<br>
 The App consist of:<br>
 ✅ Parts (or renders) such as Home Navbar, Cuisine Category, Search and MealDaily that appear on every page.<br>
 ✅ Result Pages that are implemented as Route Components of the React Router.<br>